Edible Plants 1:

 Dandelion Greens and Roots

-Looking for a solution to weeds on you lawn?
+Looking for a solution to weeds on your lawn?
 Eat them.
 If you’re like us, you probably already have a taste for micro-greens and salads, but sourcing the freshest ones isn’t always easy.
-By the time you buy mixed salad greens in the supermarket, they’ve often been sitting there for a while, and that’s not including the thousands of kilometers those greens may have traveled to get there.
-Turns out, if you’ve already been buying salad mixes from your favorite grocery store, you’re already eating dandelion greens since they’re one of the four plants included in your mix.
+By the time you buy mixed salad greens in the supermarket, they’ve often been sitting there for a while, and that’s not including the thousands of kilometres those greens may have travelled to get there.
+Turns out, if you’ve already been buying salad mixes from your favourite grocery store, you’re already eating dandelion greens since they’re one of the four plants included in your mix.
 They’re one of the healthiest greens out there.
 Good for the liver and detoxification, dandelion greens are amazing for you and surprisingly easy to pick.
-Gather the young leaves from you’re lawn (unless of course you’re one of the people who spray their lawn with toxic chemicals), wash them and serve with your favorite meal.
+Gather the young leaves from you’re lawn (unless of course, you’re one of the people who spray their lawn with toxic chemicals), wash them and serve with your favourite meal.
 Great as a salad with dressings, as an ingredient with other greens, or a topping on sandwiches.
 If you like the dandelion greens, no need to stop there.
 You can also make the root into a tea prized for many health benefits.

 Edible Plants 2:

 The invasive species that’s been the topic of frustration for many is also tasty and healthy.
 Japanese Knotweed, locally referred to as Mile-a-Minute, is a fast-growing plant that can quickly take over a backyard garden in just a season.
 It’s been blamed for infiltrating foundations of homes and growing faster than you can cut it back, but did you know steaming the plant’s young shoots is tastier than any store-bought asparagus?
 We’ve grown to love the plant and use it in all sorts of cooking from soups to stir-fry and mixed roasted veggies.